 Each storage controller on the DCS3700 storage system has a drive expansion channel that contains an x4 SAS port.
 The storage expansion enclosures that are connected to this connector form a drive channel.
 The maximum number of drives that can be installed in one drive channel is 180.
 In a dual-controller DCS3700, one drive channel from each controller combines to form a redundant drive-channel pair.
-For a DCS3700 subsystem with Performance Module Controllers, the maximum number of drives that can be installed in one drive channel fails, the controllers can still access the storage enclosures in the redundant drive-channel pair.
+For a DCS3700 subsystem with Performance Module Controllers, the maximum number of drives that can be installed in one drive channel is 360.
+If any component of the drive channel fails, the controllers can still access the storage enclosures in the redundant drive-channel pair.